 Our universe is made up of five basic elements - space, air, fire, earth, and water.
 The ancient sages intuited that our hands hold the energetic points for these five elements.
-Mudras (hand gestures) are a way of manipulating these elements with the intention of providing health and empowerment.
+Mudras (hand gestures) are a way of manipulating these elements with the intention of creating wellbeing, providing health and empowerment.

 Mudras are held with both hands, resting them comfortably on your thighs for three minutes initially, working up to 45 minutes a day.
 You can break up the time into three sessions of fifteen minutes each.
 They may be used during meditation, while out walking, sitting at your desk, chanting Mantras - in fact, anywhere you have time to be with your breath and body.
 I especially use Mudras to give myself an energetic tune-up if I’m not able to move my body much.

 The Elements relating to each thumb and finger are: